timofeysie/acknowledge/notes/Core Java.md

 - rules; a digit, letter _ or $
 - 1st cannot be a digit.
 - No reserved words; goto, strictfp, const, transient, native, synchronized
+-  _100 would actually be a valid variable name.

 ###Native###
 native modifier means that the method can have no body.